What Is The Purpose Of An Indicator

 7. Communicate the Results

 The final step is to communicate the results.
 Who should be informed of the results?
-How should the results be communicated?
+On top of that, how should the results be communicated?
 What actions should be taken based on the results?

 Examples of Indicators in Different Fields

-Indicators are used in a wide range of fields, each with its own set of indicators tailored to its specific needs and goals.
+Indicators are used in a wide range of fields, each with its own set of indicators suited to its specific needs and goals.
 Here are some examples of indicators in different fields:

 1. Economics